 Room for improvement.
 You can upgrade your services or products based on the reviews.
 Your customers might offer useful ideas or point out bugs that you haven’t noticed before.

 Customer loyalty.
-By analyzing your statistics and checking who is more active at leaving reviews, you can identify the most loyal customers and make them a part of your VIP list, whom you will present gifts or invite to special events.
+By analyzing your statistics and checking who is more active at leaving reviews, you can identify your most loyal customers and make them a part of your VIP list, to whom you will give gifts or invite to special events.

 Higher revenues.
 Displaying reviews may increase sales by 270%.
 So, you can publish them on your social media accounts, share them via email, or feature them on your product landing pages to prove to customers that you are the real deal.

 And Comfort, for instance, share feedback and even photos of women wearing their apparel in emails to demonstrate and increase customer loyalty.

 How to get customer reviews